J0LGER/bloghub/_posts/2023-04-10-XSS-On-Steroids.md

 ## Impact

-Versions prior to `0.3.7` are vulnerable to **Reflected XSS,** which leverages unauthenticated attackers to gain access and possibly steal credentials for added pieces and flows.
+Versions prior to `0.3.7` are vulnerable to **Reflected XSS**, which leverages unauthenticated attackers to gain access and possibly steal credentials for added pieces and flows.

 ## Deep Dive

-The application is written with TypeScript which is a Typed JavaScript framework.
+The application is written with TypeScript, a Typed JavaScript framework.
 The [application](https://github.com/activepieces/activepieces) separates frontend and backend code in separate folders inside the **packages** directory.

 ```html
 $> tree packages -L 1